angristan/awesome-stars/README.md

 - [init](https://github.com/FarhadG/init) - :exclamation: Go to the first (initial) commit of any GitHub repo
 - [activitypub](https://github.com/w3c/activitypub) -
 - [sign-up-for-facebook](https://github.com/martenbjork/sign-up-for-facebook) - A summary of what data Facebook collects and how it can be used
-- [website](https://github.com/bitwarden/website) - The bitwarden.com product website.
 - [startbootstrap-simple-sidebar](https://github.com/BlackrockDigital/startbootstrap-simple-sidebar) - An off canvas sidebar navigation Bootstrap HTML template created by Start Bootstrap
 - [emoji-cheat-sheet.com](https://github.com/WebpageFX/emoji-cheat-sheet.com) - A one pager for emojis on Campfire and GitHub
-- [the-federation.info](https://github.com/thefederationinfo/the-federation.info) - Statistics hub for The Federation
+- [the-federation.info](https://github.com/thefederationinfo/the-federation.info) - Statistics hub for the Fediverse
-- [speedtest](https://github.com/adolfintel/speedtest) - Self-hosted HTML5 Speedtest.
+- [speedtest](https://github.com/librespeed/speedtest) - Self-hosted Speedtest for HTML5 and more.
 Easy setup, examples, configurable, mobile friendly.
 Supports PHP, Node, Multiple servers, and more
 - [hugo-future-imperfect](https://github.com/jpescador/hugo-future-imperfect) - A ported theme with some extras for the Hugo static website engine
 - [server-side-tls](https://github.com/mozilla/server-side-tls) - Server side TLS Tools
 - [nginxconfig.io](https://github.com/digitalocean/nginxconfig.io) - ⚙️ NGiИX config generator on steroids 💉